Wooohoooo, you want to start a blog!! You’ve made the right decision.

 Whether you’re starting an expat blog or looking for info on how to start a lifestyle blog, then you’ve come to the right place.
 You’ve thought about starting your blog for weeks now, love reading others’ blogs and want a space on the web to call your own.
 You’re ready to just do it but you don’t know what steps to take.

-But you’re still dragging your feet because it’s item 46 on a never-ending to-do list.
+Days pass and you’re still dragging your feet because figuring out how to start a lifestyle blog is item 46 on a never-ending to-do list.
 You’re full of excuses.
 “There are so many blogs out there already… will mine be any good?” you wonder.
 “Ugh, I don’t have the time,” you say.
 And maybe the excuse holding you back the most: “I don’t know how to start!”

-If you’re stressing over how to start an expat blog or a blog in general, let me help you with that.
+If you’re stressing over how to start a lifestyle blog or a blog in general, let me help you with that.

 First, I know how crazy life can get.
 I know you have a million things to do.
-But if you’re considering starting an expat blog (or any type of blog), the time is now.
+But if you’re considering starting a lifestyle blog (or any type of blog), the time is now.
 By delaying, you’re missing out on connecting with people who want to hear what you have to say.